xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 The boot above is very similar to IOS-XR boot on physical network hardware such as the Cisco8000 or NCS540.
-It can be seen in the `show run` output above that a default Management interface is added even with the barebone boot we tried above.
-This is the default docker interface that is added to each docker container.
+It can be seen in the `show run` output above that a default Management interface is added due to the `XR_MGMT_INTERFACES=linux:eth0,chksum` options passed as environment variables during launch.

 Open up a new shell into the host machine and dump the running docker containers on the system: